Characterization and optimized engineering of bosonic quantum interfaces under single-mode operational constraints: Introduction

 One might naively think that the unwanted properties of an imperfect interface can be removed by applying single-mode operations.
-However, Lau and Clerk \cite{Lau2019} disproved this idea by showing that the interfaces with different characteristic properties are not inter-convertible by single-mode operations.
+However, this idea is disproved because the interfaces with different characteristic properties are not inter-convertible by single-mode operations \cite{lau2019}.
 To overcome this fundamental limitation, one approach is to cascade multiple rounds of the restricted interfaces.
 Earlier proposals suggested that SWAP can be implemented by cascading multiple QNDIs \cite{Filip2010,Warwick2016,Filip2017,Filip2018}.
-Recently, Lau and Clerk \cite{Lau2019} developed a more general scheme to construct SWAP and sQND cascading up to any six fixed interfaces.
+Recently, Lau and Clerk \cite{lau2019} developed a more general scheme to construct SWAP and sQND cascading up to any six fixed interfaces.
 Zhang \textit{et al.} \cite{Jiang2021} generalized this protocol to implement arbitrary Gaussian operations by applying exponentially many rounds of the same multi-mode interface.
-In spite of the possibilities introduced by these protocols, two important practical issues have not been fully addressed: \begin{enumerate} \item Optimality: all the above protocols have not explored the minimum number of the required interfaces. \item Squeezing: some existing protocols assume that all modes can be squeezed, so they cannot be applied to the platforms involving systems that squeezing is challenging, e.g. optical and spin-ensemble systems. \end{enumerate}
+In spite of the possibilities introduced by these protocols, two important practical issues have not been fully addressed: \begin{enumerate} \item Optimality in rounds of applied interface: all the above protocols have not explored the minimum number of the required interfaces.
+It is generally beneficial to apply fewer rounds of interface because engineering inter-mode interaction is challenging, especially for the hybrid system. \item Squeezing: some existing protocols assume that all modes can be squeezed, so they cannot be applied to the platforms involving systems that squeezing is challenging, e.g. optical and spin-ensemble systems. \end{enumerate}

 Our work will address both of these issues.
 In the first half, we focus on the situation every single-mode operation is allowed.
 We find that every interface can be characterized by its invariant transmission strength, and every interface sharing the same transmission strength is inter-convertible.
 We then develop the protocols for engineering an interface with arbitrary transmission strength.
 By applying single-mode controls between at most three directly available interfaces with predetermined strength, referred to as component interfaces hereafter, our protocol can manipulate the overall transmission strength through amplification and interference.
 We prove that our protocol is optimal in the sense that it involves the fewest possible number of component interfaces.